Anti-Human Trafficking and Slavery Statement

 We also have comprehensive supplier policies and procedures which we require our suppliers and trading partners to adhere to, including our SSOBC mentioned above.
 Among other things, the SSOBC set out requirements relating to ethics and integrity, labor and employment practices, compliance with applicable law, and protecting human rights.
 The SSOBC also require suppliers to ensure that child labor is not used in the performance of work and to adhere to regulations prohibiting human trafficking.

-We believe our FAR and DFARS requirements, as well as our SSOBC help to mitigate the risk of human trafficking in our supply chain.
-In addition, our standard procurement terms and conditions contain provisions requiring our suppliers to comply with applicable laws and regulations, including obligations regarding modern slavery and anti-human trafficking, and incorporating these modern slavery and anti-human trafficking obligations into their lower-tier subcontracts.
-In Australia, we have updated our standard procurement terms and conditions applicable to our Australian operations in accordance with the requirements of the Australian Modern Slavery Act., Our standard terms and conditions for supplier agreements are intended to help ensure compliance with our Values, policies, and applicable laws and regulations.
+In Australia, we have updated our standard procurement terms and conditions applicable to our Australian operations in accordance with the requirements of the Australian Modern Slavery Act.
+Our standard terms and conditions for supplier agreements are intended to help ensure compliance with our Values, policies, and applicable laws and regulations.
+In addition, suppliers must represent and warrant their compliance with the requirements of the clause and are required to incorporate these modern slavery and anti-human trafficking obligations into their lower-tier subcontracts.

 How We Train Employees and Suppliers

 For many years, we have provided training and awareness on human trafficking and forced labor through various methods, including online training modules, enterprise communication campaigns, ethics articles, posters at applicable work sites and postings on internal and external Northrop Grumman websites.
-We provide training to employees who work directly with suppliers, and to various suppliers through materials that are published on the Northrop Grumman supplier portal (OASIS).
+Our employees are required to complete a mandatory training on human trafficking and forced labor as part of the onboarding process.
+In addition, employees traveling outside of U.S. are required to complete an Anti-human Trafficking Awareness training every two years.
+We also provide training to employees who work directly with suppliers, and to various suppliers through materials that are published on the Northrop Grumman supplier portal (OASIS).
 We periodically refresh and tailor our training, as we work to ensure that it remains current with applicable law and other requirements.
 In the UK and Australia, we continue to review the types of training and awareness we provide employees and suppliers to further promote compliance.

 Due Diligence and Compliance